Common Issues Couples Bring to Relationship Counselling

 One of the hardest things we do as humans is be in relationship with a single partner.
 These relationships are fraught with periodic difficulties that may be rare occurrences or may be frequent problems.
 While every marriage and committed relationship has its own unique issues and problems, there are several concerns that couples commonly bring to relationship and couples counselling:

 Couples who find themselves in a frequent cycle of arguments need to take action to lessen conflict within the relationship and develop better and kinder ways of communicating with one another.
-Taking the time to listen carefully and calmly to each other and learning to respect each other’s needs will create a calmer and more loving environment in which your relationship can flourish and where you can start enjoying each other again.
+Taking the time to listen carefully and calmly to each other and learning to respect each other’s needs will create a calmer and more loving environment in which your relationship can flourish and you can enjoy each other again.

-This lack of communication forces the couple to retreat from one another and causes an emotional void to develop between them.
-Whilst couples in this situation might never argue, their problems are generally left unresolved and their capacity to connect with each other in an intimate and meaningful way becomes threatened.
+This lack of communication forces the couple to withdraw from one another and causes an emotional void to develop between them.
+Whilst couples in this situation might rarely fight, their problems are generally left unresolved and their capacity to connect with each other in an intimate and meaningful way becomes threatened.
 Couples in this situation often report feeling lost and lonely in their relationships.

 Sometimes a couple has a very strong and secure relationship, but they have a particular decision to make which they can’t seem to agree on.
-Common problem decisions include:-
+Common problem decisions include:

 - whether or not to get married?